dsu-arl/pace-csc-134/cyber-history/iloveyou-virus/DESCRIPTION.md

 Start the challenge in Desktop mode, then open a terminal and run `/challenge/run`.
 Navigate to 'http://127.0.0.1:5000' and click through the buttons to see pictures of the virus in action.

-Then run `/challenge/verify` and answer the questions about the virus to get the flag!
+Then run `verify` and answer the questions about the virus to get the flag!

 More resources on the LOVEBUG:
 - https://www.techtarget.com/searchsecurity/definition/ILOVEYOU-virus